PLS 380 Internship Directions for All Interested Students

 The requirements are: 120 hours of internship work which can be stretched over two semesters with prior arrangement, attendance at monthly Saturday seminars, and an internship journal.

-- An internship is not required for graduation, and may not be the correct choice for all students especially for those who work full-time and do not have time off during normal Monday through Friday traditional work hours.
+- An internship is not required for graduation, and may not be the correct choice for all students especially for those who work full time and do not have time off during normal Monday through Friday traditional work hours.

 - Internship placements are made by the internship instructor after meeting with each student to determine their eligibility.
 Students are not guaranteed an internship.

 - Students may be approved for an internship in the public sector (non-profit agency) as early as their second semester.
-Private law firm placements are only available to students who have completed five courses which must include Pleadings, Discovery, and Ethics.
+Private law firm placements are only available to students who have completed five courses which must include Pleadings, Discovery and Ethics.

 All students start by filling out a “Student Internship Application” form.
-Once completed, forms must be submitted to Diane Camacho, either as Word attachment in an email (email@example.com) or filled out and left at the front desk to my attention.
+Once completed, forms must be submitted to Mali Kigasari, either as an email (firstname.lastname@example.org) or filled out and left at the front desk to my attention.
 Please expect 10 to 15 days for processing.
 While you are waiting to hear back from me, you may begin reading through the intern placement opportunity binders located in the PLS Library.
 There are two - one for private law firms and one for government and public agencies.
 They are arranged alphabetically by name of firm - not by area of legal specialty.
 The date on the application is when I first received it - IT IS NOT OLD AND IS STILL A GOOD PLACEMENT.
 EVERY SEMESTER ALL APPLICTIONS ARE REVIEWED AND ALL INACTIVE ONES ARE PULLED OUT OF THE BINDERS.
 I also depend on feedback from my students to keep the placement binders up to date.